kaushikb9/kb-hugo/content/posts/ai-vs-humans/index.md

 On the X-axis, you’ve got how well AI can handle the problem.
 On the Y-axis, you’ve got how well humans still do.
 This isn’t just about customer support — it applies to all kinds of AI use cases: Cursor, Copilot, ChatGPT, you name it.

-### Quadrant 4: Pure Automation, Should’ve Been a Feature
+### Q3: 🧱 Crutch Zone

-Let’s start at the bottom.
+*Low AI, low human involvement*

+These are the problems that shouldn’t really need AI or humans — they only exist because of product gaps.
 This is where humans were in the loop *only* because the product didn’t support something directly.
 Think rule engines, deterministic workflows, status updates.

 These problems don’t need AI.
 They need product fixes.